Don’t Fall into the Generation Gap Trap

-Now that we cleared that up, let’s talk about who they are and how to reach them – which is something we’ve become quite adept at doing at 160over90.
+Now that we cleared that up, let’s talk about these individuals who make up Gen Z and how to reach them – which is something we’ve become quite adept at doing at 160over90.

 Like FutureCast, which partnered with ad agency Barkley on the study, we recommend that your think and behave more like a facilitator when helping Gen Z; a big adjustment when you’re so accustomed to playing the lead role.
 One of the most effective ways to do this is by meeting them on their turf, which of course means social media.
 The key is knowing which platform and how to add value to the experience.
 We recently had a great deal of success with an Instagram campaign we created for Kent State University.

 At 160over90, research is the foundation of everything we do.
 We leverage the consumer insights and data analytics curated for higher education clients like UCLA, Notre Dame and University of Florida, and adapt them to consumer brands like American Eagle Outfitters, Nike and Under Armour.
 And vice versa.
 So, when Kent State needed to communicate its brand promise to high school seniors sooner, we knew just where to turn: Instagram, the site Gen Z’ers use to create the most optimistic representations of their curated selves.